 2. General Considerations

-- Applications are recommended for approval individual Councillors for events or initiatives in their wards.
+- Applications are recommended to CCCO for approval by one or more Councillors for events or initiatives that align with Council Priorities.

 - Applications from individuals will not be accepted.